sialvarezve/Pedidos-app/README.md

 # Pedidos-app

 A minimal Django project configured with SQLite for local development.
+It manage orders of products asynchronously.

 ## Getting started